tulians/traffic/README.md

 ![](README_files/figure-markdown_github/infractionsdellepianehour-1.png)

 Lastly, it would also be good to know if infractions are most likely to happen in particular days of the week more than others.
 To check if there was a pattern of that kind, a breakdown per day of the week was performed in Figure 11, which ends up showing Tuesdays, Wednesdays, Thursdays and Fridays behave more or less the same in terms of number of infractions, with Monday being lower than them.
-Given that context, all days share a similar distribution in the number of infrations they get (without taking into account Saturdays and Sundays which have a much lower amount due to less traffic).
+Given that context, all days share a similar distribution in the number of infractions they get (without taking into account Saturdays and Sundays which have a much lower amount due to less traffic).

 ![](README_files/figure-markdown_github/infractionsdellepianeday-1.png)